 At the CSC, computer clusters running the Linux operating system – typically containing 100 to 200 processors – are currently available for performing scientific calculations for Brookhaven researchers and their collaborators.

-The HPC Code center is a central resource where domain scientists can bring their codes, or ideas for codes, and have those parallelized efficiently on High Performance Computing platforms.
-The HPC Code center ports, tunes, runs and maintains BNL used application codes on BlueGene-Q, clusters with accelerators, general linux clusters, and leadership facilities.
+The HPC Code Center is a central resource where domain scientists can bring their codes, or ideas for codes, and have those parallelized efficiently on High Performance Computing platforms.
+The HPC Code center ports, tunes, runs and maintains BNL used application codes on BlueGene/Q, clusters with accelerators, general linux clusters, and leadership facilities.

 To submit a request for the HPC code center, please fill our online web form.
 One of our staff will contact you about your proposed project.
 Please contact Nicholas D'Imperio (firstname.lastname@example.org) if you have any questions.

+Supported by a $26-million grant from New York State, Brookhaven Lab and Stony Brook University host IBM Blue Gene/P machines known collectively as New York Blue.
 New York Blue is the centerpiece for the New York Center for Computational Sciences, which fosters research collaborations among research institutions, universities and companies throughout New York State.
 Brookhaven Lab is among the academic and industrial users of the facility that perform research in a wide variety of sciences, including biology, medicine, materials science, nanoscience, renewable energy, finance and technology.